lammps/lammps/doc/src/fix_rigid.rst

    will be built only at the very first *run* command and maintained for as long as the rigid fix is defined.
-For example, you might think you could displace the atoms in a body or add a large velocity to each atom in a body to make it move in a desired direction before a 2nd run is performed, using the :doc:`set <set>` or :doc:`displace_atoms <displace_atoms>` or :doc:`velocity <velocity>` commands.
+For example, you might think you could displace the atoms in a body or add a large velocity to each atom in a body to make it move in a desired direction before a second run is performed, using the :doc:`set <set>` or :doc:`displace_atoms <displace_atoms>` or :doc:`velocity <velocity>` commands.
 But these commands will not affect the internal attributes